benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |:----------|-------------:|-------:|--------:|-------:|-------:|--------:|-----------:|----:|
 |Unadjusted |       611.701|     573| -304.922| 613.844| 622.549|  609.844|         572|  574|
 |Adjusted   |       611.701|     573| -248.169| 534.337| 617.037|  496.337|         555|  574|

+For a 5-point increase in FMSS subscore (the IQR), the adjusted odds ratio is 0.647.

 ## FMSS quartiles